traversable-dale/activity-tracker/README.md

 **Q: Can I see my typing speed?**

 A: Yes!
 Count the keystroke events per minute in the CSV files.
+Future versions may include an auto-analysis for typing speed and clicks-per-minute.

 **Q: How do I stop tracking?**